LiamFarese/Forum-API-in-Go/README.md

 <h3>Set-up:</h3>

-    Have docker installed and have pulled the postgres 15.3 image
+Have docker installed and running

     Run the following commands: